Frequently Asked Questions

 The Web Application, used for case preparation and pretrial collaboration, is available now!
-The updated Desktop Application (the successor to Limine 1.x), suitable for offline use and courtroom presentation, is expected to be available in Summer of 2019.
+The updated Desktop Application (the successor to Limine 1.x), suitable for offline use and courtroom presentation has been deployed to beta testers and early adopters, and is expected to be generally available before the end of 2019.

 What kinds of Limine subscriptions are offered and how will the different subscriptions be priced?

 Most customers will have a choice between two types of license subscriptions: